keolo/keolo/README.md

 ### Why Connect?

-Want to talk tech and/or startups?
+Want to collaborate on tech driven startups?

 ---